 Producing positive results for your child

-We maintain a strong client-focused approach where children and families feel validated in their concerns, supported in difficult times and encouraged to be proactive and inspired to facilitate change.
+We maintain a strong client-focused approach to occupational therapy, where children and families feel validated in their concerns, supported in difficult times and encouraged to be proactive and inspired to facilitate change.

 Why Choose Us?

-OTFC Group is the longest standing private paediatric Occupational Therapy Clinic in South Australia, providing private clinical services in Adelaide for over 30 years.
+OTFC Group is the longest-standing private paediatric Occupational Therapy Clinic in South Australia.
+We have provided private clinical services to children all the way through to adulthood in Adelaide for over 30 years.
 The brainchild of Veronica Steer, it was entrusted to Dino Mennillo in 2005.

 We are located across multiple locations in the CBD as well as close surrounding suburbs, and service our clients not only within metropolitan Adelaide but also in rural regions of South Australia, nationwide across Australia and exploring our options globally.

 Our dynamic facilities and teaching practices are what set us apart where our skills and techniques are shared amongst therapists, students, parents, carers, teachers, government and non-government organisations.
-Our aim is to ensure everyone working with young people feel empowered, as well as the clients themselves.
+Our aim is to ensure, through our occupational therapy for children, that everyone working with young people feel empowered, as well as the clients themselves.